 The Community Education Computer Society (CECS)

-The Community Education Computer Society (CECS) is the oldest national computer training non-governmental organisation established for the technological empowerment of the historically disadvantaged.
+Community Education Computer Society (CECS) is the oldest national computer training non-governmental organisation established in April 1985 for the technological empowerment of the historically disadvantaged.
 CECS was born out of a group of progressive teachers faced with computers the government had provided for schools.
 They began investigating the possibilities of using the computer to design media and lessons at schools.

-For more about Community Education Computer Society, refer to www.cecs.org.za.
+For more about the Community Education Computer Society, refer to www.cecs.org.za.